sambux1/physicsim/README.md

 ## Roadmap

 ### v0.2 - Graphics Manager (in progress)
-- a new graphics module
+- a graphics module using OpenGL
 - interface for objects to be rendered

 ### v0.1 - First Steps